lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/FlashingProgram.rst

     If you are unsure which serial port to select, you can disconnect the device and check which port disappears from the list, then reconnect it and select that port.

     If no new serial port is detected, it indicates that the main control board has not entered download mode.
-Please proceed as follows: press and hold the BOOT button, then connect the data cable to the main control board.
+Please proceed as follows: press and hold the **BOOT button**, then connect the data cable to the main control board.

 ----